uniclau/rect-ng/README.md

 	$scope.selectedMusicians = [];

-And tell rect-ng to use your variable:
+And tell rect-ng to notify any changes to your variable:

 	<rectng data="musicians" columns="columns" selected-rows="selectedMusicians"></rectng>

+In order to manually select a row, from the scope containing the grid, do this:

+	$scope.$broadcast('rectngSelectRow', 0);  // This will select the first row

+You can select and deselect all the rows as well

+	$scope.$broadcast('rectngSelectAll');
+	$scope.$broadcast('rectngSelectNone');

 ##### Multiple row selection
 By default, the user can select more than one row at the same time.